 Hmm…how often do you win the lottery?

 Any post of this type should begin with the author revealing his or her biases.
 Few do, but I will.
-I am a lawyer who represents small businesses primarily in the United States.
+I am a lawyer who represents small businesses, primarily in the United States.
 Given this, I don’t view businesses as being evil, even the Facebooks and Googles of the world who can test one’s patience.
-That being said, even I feel “big data” is a bit out of control and people should be given more insight and choice about how their data is collected and used.
+Still, even I feel “big data” is a bit out of control, and Congress should give people more insight and choice about how companies collect and use their data.
 I view the GDPR as a vast overreach in this regard and would prefer a middle ground between the no regulations approach in the United States and the government power grab in the EU.

 One of the more fascinating aspects of arguing with someone about the GDPR is their apparent belief that the European Union and countries in the EU are pillars of righteousness for privacy.
 One only has to stroll through a large city in Europe such as London to know this isn’t the case.
 Which country has more surveillance cameras – North Korea or England?

 As of 2015, security experts estimate North Korea to have 740,000 such cameras.

 As of 2013, England has between 4,000,000 and 6,000,000 such cameras – roughly one for every 11 people.
 [Telegraph Article]